-Americans learned karate and participated in the ancient martial art both on the mainland and on Okinawa.
-When they returned to America, some former military and government servicemen decided to open dojos.
+Americans learned Japanese Karate and participated in the ancient martial art both on the mainland and on Okinawa.
+When they returned to America, some former military and government servicemen decided to open up Karate schools and dojos.
 Karate became one of the first mainstream martial arts practiced in America.

-In more recent times, different Japanese martial arts practices have gained in popularity, but karate is one of the oldest martial arts in the Western world and continues to grow in popularity.
+In more recent times, different Japanese martial arts practices have gained in popularity, but Karate is one of the oldest martial arts in the Western world and continues to grow in popularity.